 Diet

-They will enthusiastically consume any fish they come to encounter, including mackerel, herring, thus the name herring hake, pouting, sand eels, squid, codfish, and others.
-Hunting down smaller members of their own species is not something they are opposed to.
-The infants eat crabs.
+They enthusiastically consume any fish they encounter, including mackerel, herring (hence the name herring hake), pouting, sand eels, squid, codfish, and others.
+They are not opposed to hunting down smaller members of their own species.

 Reproduction

-Most female Hake reaches sexual maturity in their 7th year, when they are about 22 inches long, whereas males reach sexual maturity in their 5th year, when they are about 16 inches long.
-The females have a reported fecundity of 2 to 7 million eggs per female, and they grow more quickly than the males.
+Most females reach sexual maturity in their 7th year, when they are about 22 inches long, whereas males reach sexual maturity in their 5th year when they are about 16 inches long.

 Threats

-Hakes’ natural predators include dogfish sharks, dolphins, sea lions, and Humboldt squids.
-However, the biggest threat to Hake is humans and mass fishing practices.
-In the 1990s, Hake was overfished to the point of extinction, and for about ten years, their population was close to or below the safe biological limit.
+In the 1990s, this fish was overfished to the point of extinction, and for about ten years, their population status was close to or below the safe biological limit.
 The capacity of a fish to reproduce and preserve its species is compromised when this reference point is exceeded, making it a risky threshold to cross.

-Facts about the Hake
+7 More Amazing Facts about the Hake

 - Hakes swim together in small schools.

-- In the wild, Hake has a 14–15 year lifespan.
+- In the wild, they have a 14–15 year lifespan.

 - Hakes cannot survive in temperatures lower than 39.2°F.